 Advanced Workflow Validation

 nLink features a Level-2 proactive graph integrity validation engine.
-Unlike standard flowchart builders, nLink constantly analyzes your architecture mathematically to catch configuration flaws, dangling variables, and unreachable node silos well before execution ever begins.
+Unlike standard flowchart builders, nLink continuously analyzes your architecture mathematically to catch configuration flaws, dangling variables, and unreachable node silos well before execution begins.

 1. Floating Nodes & Unreachable Paths

-Building complex visual workflows often leads to components becoming accidentally detached from the primary execution thread.
+Building complex visual workflows often leads to components accidentally detaching from the primary execution thread.
 The nLink engine proactively mitigates this logic gap.

 - The "Orphan" Check

-Except for Triggers (which initiate the flow), every Action or Logic node is expected to receive an incoming datastream connection.
-If you drag an HTTP Request Node onto the canvas but fail to connect an incoming data wire, the node becomes mathematically "Floating". - Why It Matters
+Except for Triggers (which initiate the flow), every Action or Logic node must receive an incoming datastream connection.
+If you drag an HTTP Request Node onto the canvas but fail to connect an incoming data wire, the node becomes mathematically 'Floating'. - Why It Matters

 2. Advanced Fault Tolerance (Swallowing Errors)

-Network requests fail constantly (404s, 500s).
-By default, if a node fails via external timeout or fatal error, nLink forcefully terminates the entire workflow execution stream and throws a critical system alert.
+Network requests frequently fail (e.g., 404s, 500s).
+By default, if a node fails due to an external timeout or fatal error, nLink forcefully terminates the entire workflow execution stream and triggers a critical system alert.

-However, experienced engineers often want to logically "catch" these errors to route fallback mechanisms, utilizing the Continue On Fail toggle.
+However, experienced engineers often want to logically 'catch' these errors to route to fallback mechanisms utilizing the Continue On Fail toggle.

 - Opening the Error Port

-When you enable `continueOnFail` natively inside a node's configuration, nLink overrides its default crash behavior.
-Instead, it unlocks a hidden, secondary Error Output Port on the visual canvas specifically dedicated to fielding caught exceptions. - Dangling Error Port Protection
+When you enablecontinueOnFailwithin a node's configuration, nLink overrides its default crash behavior.
+Instead, it unlocks a hidden, secondary Error Output Port on the visual canvas, specifically dedicated to fielding caught exceptions. - Dangling Error Port Protection

-Enabling `continueOnFail` but forgetting to attach a fallback node to the new Error Port creates a "Dangling Catch" scenario causing the workflow to swallow the error silently and halt abruptly.
-If nLink detects that your Error Port is completely unconnected, it forcefully triggers a real-time reactive Warning Toast, preventing silent execution death.
+EnablingcontinueOnFailwithout attaching a fallback node to the new Error Port creates a 'Dangling Catch' scenario, causing the workflow to silently swallow the error and halt abruptly.
+If nLink detects that your Error Port is unconnected, it triggers a real-time reactive Warning Toast, preventing a silent execution failure.

 Best Practice: Always attach a notification node (like Slack, Gmail, or a Database logger) explicitly to the Error Port when continueOnFail is toggled to actively monitor API outages.